 Best Emergency Radios

-Pop quiz, how many instances in your lifetime do you think you will need an emergency radio?
-To be honest, this answer will probably be very low but the funny thing about emergencies is they do not wait for you to be ready.
-As such, an emergency radio is a device that everyone should own.
-Due to their design, they are ready for just about anything.
-This includes the power as most will have solar and hand-cranking capabilities.
+How many times in your life do you think you will need an emergency radio?
+To be honest, the answer is probably “not very much.”
+But the funny thing about emergencies is they don’t wait for you to be ready.
+As such, an emergency radio is a device that everyone should own and due to their design, they are ready for just about anything.
+This includes a power outage as most will have solar and hand-cranking capabilities, but an emergency radio will have you covered for any emergency you find yourself in.
 But, just like any other radio, in the case of an emergency, you want a radio with good-to-excellent reception.
-However, not every model will be sufficient enough for you and as such, we have listed the ten best that you can get your hands on.
+After all, it’s better to have one and not need it, than it is to need one and not have it.
+At least, that’s what my mother always told me.

 - Clear reception